FilipVavera/NBCUniversal/README.md

 **Probable cause:** the DEBUG mode is turn on on production server

 **Possible fix:** turn off the DEBUG mode in production

+## Proposed improvements
+ * Error responses (4xx and 5xx) should return JSON instead of HTML